 While St. Louis is my hometown, Colleen lived there for only a few years while her husband was in seminary.
 We reminisced about our experiences in the city, and while many things have changed, it is still the varied and beautiful neighborhoods that make up the heart of St. Louis.
 There’s University City, flush with college students, hip eateries and urban flavor and design.
 Soulard, a neighborhood on the rise, filled with gorgeous, old buildings – a haven for artists, gardeners and young couples.
 Then there’s Ladue, with its old mansions and sweeping lawns and Clayton, with its mix of colleges, seminaries and parks.
 Different neighborhoods even feature different cuisines – Dogtown is centered around Irish pubs, while The Hill is famous for family-owned Italian eateries.
 Of course you can’t forget downtown St. Louis, with its famous arch and The St. Louis Cardinals as well the nearby Grants Farm which is the ancestral home of the Busch family and home to the gorgeous Clydesdale horses that represent Anheuser Busch.

-My ex-husband and I spent the first few years of our marriage in St. Louis and not long before we left to move to North Carolina, we had dinner at a favorite restaurant with our closest friends, Brenda and Jack.
+My ex-husband and I spent the first few years of our marriage in St. Louis and not long before we left to move to North Carolina, we had dinner at Houlihan’s (I could not remember the name of this place for the life of me until I saw my friend Kristen with the Dine and Dish blog mention it and a lightbulb went off!) with several of our friends as a going away party.
 I don’t recall what I had for dinner, but dessert was something that I had to recreate.
-Delicate crepes filled with vanilla ice cream and topped with mouth-watering, warm Bananas Foster.
-I meant business.
-The very next day I located a cookbook with a recipe for Bananas Foster and bought a crepe maker (which I long ago relieved my kitchen of).
+Crepes ala Bananas Foster are simply delicate crepes filled with vanilla ice cream and topped with mouth-watering, warm Bananas Foster.
+I love this so much I woke up the next day and I meant business.
+First I located a cookbook with a recipe for Bananas Foster and then I bought a crepe maker (which I long ago relieved my kitchen of).
 I won’t deny that might have been a bit spontaneous considering we were MOVING but I felt a burning need to remember the dish, the night and the warm ambiance of great friends; maybe I thought all of that would be replicated in North Carolina with just this one special dessert.

 This was the perfect dish it seemed to bring together myself, Colleen and St. Louis for a post that featured, while not a dish synonymous with the city, one that was a favorite of mine and just seemed fitting for announcing Colleen’s first novel.
 I asked Colleen and my daughter Emily to join me in the kitchen.
 I loved making this fabulous dessert with the girls.